Ode

-An ode (from ᾠδή) is a type of lyric poetry.
+An ode (from ᾠδή) is a type of lyric poetry, with its origins in Ancient Greece.
 Odes are elaborately structured poems praising or glorifying an event or individual, describing nature intellectually as well as emotionally.
 A classic ode is structured in three major parts: the strophe, the antistrophe, and the epode.
 Different forms such as the homostrophic ode and the irregular ode also enter.

 Greek odes were originally poetic pieces performed with musical accompaniment.
 As time passed on, they gradually became known as personal lyrical compositions whether sung (with or without musical instruments) or merely recited (always with accompaniment).
 The primary instruments used were the aulos and the lyre (the latter was the most revered instrument to the ancient Greeks).

 There are three typical forms of odes: the Pindaric, Horatian, and irregular.
 Pindaric odes follow the form and style of Pindar.
 Horatian odes follow conventions of Horace; the odes of Horace deliberately imitated the Greek lyricists such as Alcaeus and Anacreon.
 Irregular odes use rhyme, but not the three-part form of the Pindaric ode, nor the two- or four-line stanza of the Horatian ode.
 The ode is a lyric poem.
 It conveys exalted and inspired emotions.
 It is a lyric in an elaborate form, expressed in a language that is imaginative, dignified and sincere.

-Like the lyric, an ode is of Greek origin.
+Structure

+Pindaric Odes

+Pindaric odes, also called Greek odes, follow the form and style of the Ancient Greek poet Pindar.
+These employ a tripartite structure, consisting of the strophe, the antistrophe, and the epode.

+In Ancient Greece, odes were typically performed on a stage to musical accompaniment.
+The chorus (or performers of the ode) would deliver the strophe from one side of the stage, then move to the opposite side to deliver the antistrophe, and finally to centerstage for the epode.

+This reflects the three-part nature of the ode: the strophe sets up a theme, the antistrophe balances it with a contrary perspective, and the epode summarises.

+Pindaric odes do not follow strict metrical conventions, meaning they are often irregular in their rhyme and line length.
+However, the strophe and antistrophe are typically identical in structure, with the epode varying the form.

+William Wordsworth's Ode on Intimations of Immortality from Recollections of Early Childhood (1807) and Thomas Gray's The Progress of Poesy: A Pindaric Ode (1757) are both written in the Pindaric style.

+Gray's The Bard: A Pindaric Ode (1757) is a Pindaric ode where the three-part structure is thrice repeated, yielding a longer poem of nine stanzas.